-Via the interface, users can additionally request the creation of stand-alone monitoring instruments in Java capable of interaction with our implementation of the RESERVOIR framework.
+Via the interface, users can additionally request the creation of stand-alone monitoring instruments in Java capable of interaction with our implementation of the RESERVOIR framework, which will be described in detail in Section 5.
 These are currently of two forms.
 The first is simply responsible for gathering and reporting the values of specific KPIs described in the manifest.
 The second will validate the correct enforcement of elasticity rules by evaluating incoming monitoring events and verifying where appropriate that suitable adjustment operations were invoked by matching entries and time frames in infrastructural logs.
 The framework also allows the generation of custom stubs which the service provider may used as a basis for the development by the service provider of monitoring agents, handling issues such as communication protocols, measurement labelling and packaging, and providing a control interface to manage frequency and operation.
 This would have to be supplemented with appropriate probes responsible for the application level collection of measurements.